orgmanager/docs/v3.0/documentation/1-OrgManager/3-People.md

 excerpt: Meet the people that have made this possible
 slug: people

-Persons are the most important part of the code.
-OrgManager was created to solve a problem, but since that, it has evolved to a big thing, and everything was possible thanks to some people.
+People are the most important part of the code.
+OrgManager was created to solve a problem, but since then, it has grown into something bigger, and everything was made possible thanks those listed below.
 [block:api-header]
 {
   "title": "Authors"
 }
 [/block]
 * [Miguel Piedrafita](https://miguelpiedrafita.com) is the main developer of OrgManager.
-He started the project, and has coded almost everything.
+He started the project and has coded almost everything.
 * [Elio Qoshi](https://elioqoshi.me) designed the OrgManager Branding.
 We have to thank him for that cool blue tone.
 * [Afnizar Nur Ghifari](https://afnizarnur.com) is working in the frontend redesign.
 OrgManager will look awesome soon thanks to him.
 - Obviously, the best thing of Open Source is that anyone can help the project, in one way or another.
 You can see a list of all the people that collaborated on [GitHub](https://github.com/orgmanager/orgmanager/contributors).